 - Chronic fatigue

 If left untreated, prolonged exposure to black mould can cause more serious or dangerous health issues.
-If you are noticing nausea, vomiting and/or bleeding in the lungs and nose, this is usually a sign that urgent treatment is required.
-If you are seeing any of these indicators you must take swift action and approach your medical practitioner immediately.
+Some of the symptoms include nausea, vomiting and/or bleeding in the lungs and nose.
+This is usually a sign that urgent treatment is required and you should take swift action and approach your medical practitioner immediately.